 Metadata leaks

-• Keybase: Was an attempt to make PGP user-friendly (now part of Zoom).
+• Keybase: an honest attempt to make PGP friendly, now owned by Zoom

-• Password managers (pass): GPG is the standard
+• Password managers (pass): GPG is simply the standard it’s built on

-• Software signing: Package managers expect GPG signatures
+• Software signing: package managers expect GPG signatures, so you meet them where they are

-• Interoperability: Anyone with GPG can read your messages
+• Interoperability: anyone with GPG can read what you send, no account or app required

 My setup